- The Fiscal

-In 2019, the United States spent about $11,100 per person on healthcare — the highest healthcare cost per capita across the OECD.
-For comparison, Switzerland was the second highest-spending country with about $7,700 in healthcare expenses per capita, while the average for wealthy OECD countries, excluding the United States, was only $5,500 per person.
+In 2021, the United States spent an estimated $12,318 per person on healthcare — the highest healthcare costs per capita across the OECD countries.
+For comparison, Germany was the second highest-spending country with about $7,383 in healthcare costs per capita, while the average for wealthy OECD countries, excluding the United States, was only $5,829 per person.
 Such comparisons indicate that the United States spends a disproportionate amount on healthcare.

-There are many possible factors for why healthcare prices in the United States are higher than those of other countries — ranging from the consolidation of hospitals, which leads to a lack of competition, to the inefficiencies that derive from the complexity of the nation’s healthcare system.
-In fact, the United States spends about $940 per person on administrative costs — four times more than the average of other wealthy countries and significantly more than we spend on preventive or long-term healthcare.
+There are many possible factors for why healthcare prices in the United States are higher than other countries, ranging from the consolidation of hospitals — leading to a lack of competition — to the inefficiencies and administrative waste that derive from the complexity of the U.S. healthcare system.
+In fact, the United States spends over $1,000 per person on administrative costs —five times more than the average of other wealthy countries and more than we spend on preventive or long-term healthcare.

 Higher healthcare spending can be beneficial if it results in better health outcomes.
-However, that’s not the case in the United States.
-Despite significantly higher healthcare spending, America’s health outcomes are not any better than those in other developed countries.
+However, despite higher healthcare spending, America’s health outcomes are not any better than those in other developed countries.
 The United States actually performs worse in some common health metrics like life expectancy, infant mortality, and unmanaged diabetes.